Zanesville High School

-Zanesville High School is a public high school in Zanesville, Ohio.
+Zanesville High School (ZHS) is a public high school in Zanesville, Ohio, United States.
 Zanesville High School is the only public high school in the Zanesville City School District.

 History

-The first Zanesville High School was built in downtown North 6th Street 1849 and opened its doors in 1855.
+The first Zanesville High School was built in downtown North 6th Street 1849 and opened in 1855.
 In 1908, a new Zanesville High School was built across the street and named Lash High School in honor of Superintendent William D. Lash.

 The fourth version, was opened on September 9, 1954, on Blue Ave.
 This land was willed by John McIntire for public park/education.
 At the time of its opening, the Times Recorder said of the $4 million school, "you have to see it to believe it.".
 Old Lash High became Hancock Jr High until it was demolished in the early 1980s.

 From 1908 until 1988, ZHS housed grades 10–12, now ZHS houses grades 9–12.
-The fifth Zanesville High School opened its doors on Tuesday, September 7, 2010, built on the same land as the old ZHS on Blue Ave.
+The fifth Zanesville High School opened on September 7, 2010, built on the same land as the old ZHS on Blue Ave.

-Student/teacher population

-Zanesville High School contains over 800 students in grades 9–12.

-It has a student/teacher ratio of 18 and 97% of its teachers are fully certified.

-The student body is 78% White/Non-Hispanic, 18% Black/Non-Hispanic and 3% multiracial with 1% unspecified.